Curbside lending: Frequently Asked Questions

 I have books to return but I can’t come to the Library yet.

 Please hold onto your books for now, and contact us if they need to be renewed.
-We are not charging any overdue fines during the confinement and the deconfinement periods.
-If you or a household member is or has been sick with the coronavirus, please do not return the books until the infectious period has passed.
+We are not charging any overdue fines during the reconfinement periods.
+If you or a household member is or has been sick with the coronavirus, or if you are a cas contact please do not return the books until the infectious or isolation period has passed.

 I have books to return but I’ve left the country.